A geometric one-fluid model of superfluid helium-4: Existing models of and theoretical approaches to superfluid Helium 4

 \section{Existing models of and theoretical approaches to superfluid Helium 4}

 The landscape of models describing superfluid helium-4 is vast and hard to fully survey.
-Here, we present only some of the theories that are most related to the geometric one-component model.
+Here, we present only some of the theories that are most related to the geometric one-fluid model.